Hephyrius/NoFilter/README.md

 # NoFilter tron dApp (aka !Filter)
-# MainNet Deployed Address - TGX6LGnhFgSUyG4oR7iU4bVTWUnMY9B7mP
+## MainNet Deployed Address - TGX6LGnhFgSUyG4oR7iU4bVTWUnMY9B7mP
+## Made for the Tron Accelerator Hackathon
 [VIDEO]

 ## What is NoFilter